aas-core-works/aas-core3.0rc02-typescript/README.md

 anotherElement.value = new Uint8Array([0xDE, 0xAD, 0xC0, 0xDE]);

-// Nest the elements in a submodel const submodel = new types.Submodel( "some-unique-global-identifier"
+// Nest the elements in a submodel const submodel = new aas.types.Submodel( "some-unique-global-identifier"
 );
 submodel.submodelElements = [